 See their work here on Fishponds Clean Streets www.litteraction.org.uk/fishponds-clean-streets

-Projects from 2010 – 2018.
-Austerity has now taken so much spending power away from the city but it’s still hoped that one day Ridgeway Road Bridge area can be made nice, the route remains extremely dangerous.
+Projects from 2010 – 2015.
+It’s still hoped that one day Ridgeway Road Bridge area can be made nice, the route remains extremely dangerous.

-- Clearing of overgrowth at exit 18 on to Rose Green Road at Gordon Road exit (achieved and kept clear)
+- Clearing of overgrowth at exit 18 on to Rose Green Road at Gordon Road exit in 2012 (achieved and kept clear in 2019)

 - Offensive graffiti on seats, lamp posts and signs between greenbank and Lodge Causeway Bridge (achieved)